Oxylibrium/Clarity-Community/README.md

 # Community
-A colelction of directives and community guidelines by Clarity
+A collection of directives and community guidelines by Clarity